Big-Man-Dev/Kitchen-Chaos/README.md

 ### My goals for this are to learn or produce the following
 1. Project management
-2. Learn basics of shaders
+2. Learn basics of shader graph
 3. Learn basics of NetCode for GameObjects
 4. Build more projects for portfolio